Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 0pt plus -1fil \begin{IEEEbiography} [{ }] {Farah Ferdaus} (S'20) received her M.S. degree in Electrical and Computer Engineering from the University of New Hampshire in 2018.
 She is currently working towards her Ph.D. in Electrical and Computer Engineering at Florida International University.
-Her research interests include performance enhancement and security solutions of emerging memories; privacy and security issues of existing memories; wireless communications and networks. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography} [{ }] {B. M. S. Bahar Talukder} (S'18) is a Ph.D. student in Electrical and Computer Engineering at Florida International University.
-He received his Bachelor's degree from Bangladesh University of Engineering and Technology, Dhaka, Bangladesh.
+Her research interests include performance enhancement and security solutions of emerging memories; privacy and security issues of existing memories; wireless communications and networks. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography} [{ }] {B. M. S. Bahar Talukder} (S'18) received his Ph.D. degree in Electrical and Computer Engineering at Florida International University.
 His primary research interests include hardware security, secured computer architecture, machine-learning application in system security, and emerging memory technologies. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography} [{ }] {Md Tauhidur Rahman} (S'12–M'18) is an Assistant Professor in the Department of Electrical and Computer Engineering at Florida International University (FIU).
-Before joining FIU, he was an Assistant Professor at the University of Alabama in Huntsville (UAH).
 He received his Ph.D. degree in Computer Engineering from the University of Florida in 2017.
 His current research interests include hardware security and trust, memory system, machine learning applications, embedded security, and reliability. \end{IEEEbiography}